+- (ii) the relevant Participant shall supply to the Board any documents or other information which is in the possession, or under the control, of that Participant which may reasonably be required for the purposes of the investigation and which the Participant can lawfully provide. - 7(4) In either case identified at paragraphs 7(2) and 7(3), the Board:- - (i) shall provide a copy of the notice together with any material obtained pursuant to paragraphs 7(2)(iii) or 7(3)(ii) to the Executive Counsel to be dealt with in accordance with this Scheme; - shall inform the Member concerned of its decision to refer their conduct for investigation by Executive Counsel and provide the Member concerned with relevant details of the scope of the investigation; and - (iii) may, if it thinks it appropriate to do so, publish the fact of its decision to investigate.

+7(5) [This paragraph has been deleted]

-- (ii) the relevant Participant shall supply to the Conduct Committee any documents or other information which is in the possession, or under the control, of that Participant which may reasonably be required for the purposes of the investigation and which the Participant can lawfully provide. - 7(4) In either case identified at paragraphs 7(2) and 7(3), the Conduct Committee:- - (i) shall provide a copy of the notice to the Case Management Committee and a copy, together with any material obtained pursuant to paragraphs 7(2)(iii) or 7(3)(ii), to the Executive Counsel to be dealt with in accordance with this Scheme; - (ii) shall inform the Member concerned of its decision to refer his conduct for investigation by Executive Counsel and provide the Member concerned with relevant details of the scope of the investigation; and - (iii) may, if it thinks it appropriate to do so, publish the fact of its decision to investigate. - 7(5) Upon receipt of the notice sent in accordance with paragraph 7(4)(i), the Chairman of the Case Management Committee shall appoint at least three of its members to form a Group of the Case Management Committee to perform the functions set out in paragraph 4(3)(i) and (ii) in relation to the investigation and/or disciplinary proceedings. - 7(6) Upon receipt of the documents provided pursuant to paragraph 7(4)(i) the Executive Counsel shall conduct an investigation into the matter, and shall enquire into such facts and circumstances as the Executive Counsel considers necessary to fulfil the scope of the investigation set out by the Conduct Committee.
-In conducting that investigation, the Executive Counsel shall have regard to, but not be bound by, the views expressed and the advice given by the Case Management Committee or the Group of the Case Management Committee. - 7(7) The Executive Counsel shall have power on behalf of the FRC to employ any person whose services may reasonably be required to assist the Executive Counsel for the purposes of conducting the preliminary enquiries, investigation or subsequent disciplinary or appeal proceedings. - 7(8) (i) If, in the course of an investigation, the Executive Counsel discovers facts or circumstances which appear to warrant investigation but to be outside the scope of the investigation set out by the Conduct Committee then:- - (a) the Executive Counsel shall report those facts and circumstances to the Conduct Committee; and - (b) the Conduct Committee may direct that the scope of the Executive Counsel's investigation shall include such facts or circumstances and shall inform the relevant Participant(s) and the Members concerned accordingly. - (ii) If, in the course of an investigation, the Executive Counsel considers that the scope of that investigation, as set out by the Conduct Committee under paragraph 7(2) or 7(3) of the Scheme (and whether or not already amended in accordance with paragraph 7(8)(i) above) should be narrowed, then:- - (a) the Executive Counsel shall report to the Conduct Committee with his reason(s) for considering that the scope should be so narrowed; and
+- 7(6) Upon receipt of the documents provided pursuant to paragraph 7(4)(i) the Executive Counsel shall conduct an investigation into the matter, and shall enquire into such facts and circumstances as the Executive Counsel considers necessary to fulfil the scope of the investigation set out by the Board. - 7(7) The Executive Counsel shall have power on behalf of the FRC to employ any person whose services may reasonably be required to assist the Executive Counsel for the purposes of conducting the preliminary enquiries, investigation or subsequent disciplinary or appeal proceedings. - 7(8) (i) If, in the course of an investigation, the Executive Counsel discovers facts or circumstances which appear to warrant investigation but to be outside the scope of the investigation set out by the Board then:- - (a) the Executive Counsel shall report those facts and circumstances to the Board; and - (b) the Board may direct that the scope of the Executive Counsel's investigation shall include such facts or circumstances and shall inform the relevant Participant(s) and the Members concerned accordingly.